Sydney Insight Meditators

 Where: Pygmy Possum Lodge, in the Charlotte Pass village

-Cost: for accommodation, all meals is $1050 per person for a single room.
-Couples or friends can opt to share a room but the cost per person is the same.
+Cost: for accommodation, all meals is $1170 per person for a single room with ensuite.
+Couples or friends can opt to share a room and the cost person person for this is $950.

 Getting there: By car, or by public transport.
 There is a train from Sydney to Canberra and a connecting bus from Canberra to Jindabyne on Mondays, Wednesdays and Fridays.
 We will arrange transport from Jindabyne to Charlotte Pass and return.
 The retreat will end in time on the last day for people who wish to catch the morning bus out from Jindabyne.